ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 ---

 Hi, I'm Chris, and this is a bit about me.
+My research interests are primarily in the future of heterogeneous systems.

-My research interests are primarily in the scope of future computing architectures.
+My research interests are
+primarily in the scope of future computing architectures.
 Right now, I'm working on persistent memory key-value stores, but I think analog systems and those with customizable hardware accelerators are really